ucsf-wynton/wynton-website-hpc/docs/howto/python.md

 ~/my_project/bin/python
 (my_project) [alice@{{ site.devel.name }} my_project]$
 ```

+_Comment_: The reason for the `-p $(which python)` option is to make sure that the current Python version is used, i.e. it will work with both Python 2 and Python 3.
+If not specified, the virtual environment created will use the same version of Python that was used to install `virtualenv`.

 Note how `(my_project) ` is prepended to the shell prompt when the virtual environment `my_project` is _activate_.
 To see what Python packages are currently installed, use:
 ```sh